Homer's bust

 Schoenus

-Strabo placed Schoenus (or Schoinos) about 10 km from Thebes along the road to Anthedon, with a river of the same name passing through it (9.2.22).
+Strabo placed Schoenus (or Schoinos) (Iliad, 2.497) about 10 km from Thebes along the road to Anthedon, with a river of the same name passing through it (9.2.22).
 This has led scholars to the modern village of Mouriki.
 Above this village is an acropolis, a flat area with a small church, Ayios Ilias (Prophet Elias).
 Modern construction has completely obliterated any ancient remains.
 The river Schoenus once flowed about 500 metres south of Mouriki.
 It is now dry.
 It flowed into Lake Yliki (Hyliki).
 No archaeological evidence has been found in the area earlier than 700 BC, so whether the acropolis or village are the Homeric Schoenus is open to question.

 Locations: 38°25'27.0"N 23°21'26.2"E (Mouriki), 38°25'24.0"N 23°20'51.3"E (River Schoenus, where video was taken, on road to the waterworks), 38°25'39.3"N 23°21'44.2"E"E (Prophet Elias Church)